September 9, 2025

 1973: Growth and its implications for the future.
 Hearing before the Subcommittee on Fisheries and Wildlife Conservation and the Environment of the Committee on Merchant Marine and Fisheries, House of Representatives, ninety first Congress.

-Part I, May 1 1973, contains the statements made at the hearing, and in the appendix the full text of a number of books and articles, including The Limits to Growth and Only One Earth.
+Part I, May 1 1973, contains the statements made at the hearing, and in the appendix the full text of a number of books and articles, including The Limits to Growth, A Blueprint for Survival, and Only One Earth.

 Part II and Part III are the result of a MIT graduate Seminar on Sustainable Growth, including numerous papers and articles.